BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 ![emacs screenshot](../images/3_emacs_screenshot.png)

 **For today, we strongly advise just using nano** to make sure we're all seeing similar things.
-It's the most intuitive to use of the three explained above.
+It's also the most intuitive to use of the three explained above.

 -----